What Is a Baker’s Cyst?

 You may not need any treatment for a Baker's cyst.
 They aren’t dangerous and tend to go away on their own.
 But there are things you can do at home to ease your pain and make yourself more comfortable:

 - Keep it cold.
 Apply a cold pack to the affected area.
 It’ll help keep the swelling down.
 A compression wrap might also help.

 - Steroids.
-These can help reduce inflammation.
+These can help lessen inflammation.

 - Surgery.
-If you’re in serious pain, or if the cyst makes it hard for you to move your knee, this might be an option.
-But it’ll only work if your doctor also treats the issue that caused the Baker’s cyst to begin with, such as arthritis.
+If you’re in serious pain or if the cyst makes it hard for you to move your knee, this might be an option.
+But it’ll work only if your doctor also treats the issue that caused the Baker’s cyst to begin with, such as arthritis.

 Can I Prevent a Baker’s Cyst?